Ayan-dot/qi-interpreter/README.md

 ### Examples

-A complete range of example programs written in Qi can be viewed in the [test folder](./test).
+A complete range of example programs written in Qi can be viewed in the [examples folder](./examples).

 ```bash
 $ hello_world.qi